kristianmandrup/bitbucket-api-v2/README.md

 ## Architecture

-Uses [xhr](https://www.npmjs.com/package/xhr) to submit Ajax requests to the server.
+The library by default uses [xhr](https://www.npmjs.com/package/xhr) to submit Ajax requests to the server.

-Could be nice to switch to [xhr2](https://www.npmjs.com/package/xhr2) or a higher level, more feature rich API!
+Would be nice to switch to [xhr2](https://www.npmjs.com/package/xhr2) or a higher level, more feature rich API such as [request](https://www.npmjs.com/package/request)

-Each resource uses `Request` to perform the actual server requests.
+Please see [Request customization](https://github.com/kristianmandrup/node-bitbucket-v2/blob/master/Request-customization.md) for details on how to customize how requests to the server are being made

 ### Main api objects